gaelreyrol/mqtt-exporter/ReadMe.md

 The configuration file follows the [TOML](https://toml.io/en/) format.

-Here is an configuration example:
+Here is a configuration example:

 ```toml
 broker = "localhost:1883"